jeras/verilator/docs/guide/exe_verilator.rst

    into Verilator.
 (Similar to :command:`perl -V`.)
 See also :vlopt:`--getenv` option.

-.. option:: -v *filename*
+.. option:: -v <filename>

    Read the filename as a Verilog library.
 Any modules in the file may be used to resolve instances in the top level module, else ignored.
-Note "-v" is fairly standard across Verilog tools.
+Note :vlopt:`-v` is fairly standard across Verilog tools.

 .. option:: --no-verilate